findify/findify-js/packages/analytics/README.md

 ## Overview

-Findify analytics helps you integrate our Feedback API on the website and gather all the user behavior analytics that our ML and personalization require.
+Findify Analytics helps you integrate our Feedback API on the website and gather all the user behavior analytics that our ML and personalization platform require.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->